 STEAM teaches students to think critically and have an engineering or design approach toward real-world problems while building on their mathematics and science base.
 Though some see art and science at odds, they have long existed and developed collaboratively.
 Nobel laureates in the sciences are 17 times likelier than the average scientist to be a painter, 12 times as likely to be a poet, and four times as likely to be a musician.

 Young children are eager to explore and invent.
 Their natural curiosity leads them toward inquiry: “How can I make my block building really tall — but not fall over?”
 “Why does that log float on top of the lake?”
 “What happens if I mix these colors together?”
 Primary-grade classrooms are rich with opportunities to investigate and explore.
-Students love hands-on, collaborate work, whether it’s designing clothing, constructing a marble run, or baking cookies.
+Students love hands-on, collaborative work, whether it’s designing clothing, constructing a marble run, or baking cookies.

 STEAM-oriented teachers can highlight the underlying scientific process skills: observing and questioning, investigating, analyzing, and reporting and reflecting on the “big idea.”
 These skills enable children to formulate thoughts into questions, solve problems, and make the connection between scientific (“Let’s find out”) and innovative (“What if?”) thinking.